 On a dark and stormy night a wild wind blows all sorts of oddball characters into a remote Utah tavern—a mysterious vagabond, a damsel in distress, a politician, his daughter, and her fiancé.
 A thief is on the loose, suspicions abound, and no one is who they seem!
 Everyone tries to solve the crime, which only multiplies the laughter as this melodramatic farce rolls to its madcap ending.
-Filled with laughter and anticipation, this satirical comedy shifts the action and plot to locations and characters in Utah that just might feel family.
+Filled with laughter and anticipation, this satirical comedy shifts the action and plot to locations and characters in Utah that just might feel familiar.

 Director — Joseph Hanreddy

 Sound Designer/Music Score — Barry G. Funderburg

 Voice and Text Coach — Gale Childs Daly

 Stage Manager — Mindy Johnson*

 There will be one intermission.

 Zach, the tavern owner’s son — Fred Geyer

 Zachariah Freeman, the tavern owner — James Newcomb*